 I heard back about one proposal but did not hear back about another.

-Unfortunately, we only have time to send one reply to each person who submits.
+Unfortunately, we only have time to send one reply to each person.
 If you receive an acceptance on one submission you will not receive any rejections for other submissions.
 If you receive one rejection letter, it applies to all submissions.
 We do our best to try to give some feedback if there is a particular reason that we cannot take a piece.
 For instance, if a proposal is very nice but similar to something we have already accepted for a future edition, we will let you know.

 May I submit crochet/children’s patterns/projects with sewing/etc?